Last Updated: May 22nd, 2023

 Using your health benefits for weekly psychotherapy is a smart way to make the most of your benefits and progress toward greater health and happiness.

 The therapists at Manhattan Mental Health Counseling are caring, compassionate and well-trained in a variety of therapeutic skills and modalities.
-We are in-network with the following insurance plans: Aetna, Cigna and Healthfirst.
+We are in-network with the following insurance: Aetna, Cigna, United Healthcare and Healthfirst.